 Step one: Register for membership with your local club - fill in the Alpine Canada membership form and waiver and then file with your club.
 Read about how to become an Alpine Canada member.

 Step two: Pay fees in full according to the club/provincial alpine association deadlines.

 A facility, training or hosting venue may request a proof of insurance certificate listing your clubs name along with the proprietor’s name.
 To obtain a proof of insurance certificate a request form must be completed.
-Each certificate request is at a cost of $30.
 At the time of the request submission, a credit card authorization form will be provided to the individual requesting the certificate.
 Certificates will not be released until payment has been provided.
 Please allow for two weeks to process the certificate request.